IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

     home/code/aip_bringup/dependencies/aip_cell_description/meshes/aip_cell/collision

-These must then be included in the file _"aip_cell_macro.xacro"_ under the file path:
+These must then be included in the file _"aip_cell_macro.xacro"_ under the file path.
+The scaling factor and translational shifts are also defined in this file.
+Also in this file, the link between the simulated ejectors and the robot is created.

     home/code/aip_bringup/dependencies/aip_cell_description/aip_cell_description/urdf

-The scaling factor and translational shifts are also defined in this file.

-The model consists of 3 files, the table, the frame and the simulated ejectors on the robot.
-The model is best visualised in RViz.
+In the file _"aip_kr10_cell.xacro"_ in the previous file path, the joint between the simulated ejectors and the robot is defined.

+In the file _"aip_kr10_cell.srdf"_ in the following file path, the exceptions for collisions are defined.
+This is necessary because between the simulated ejetors and the robot, a "false" collsion is detected.

+    home/code/aip_bringup/dependencies/aip_cell_description/aip_cell_description/config